Electrical

 Battery Combiner

 Hellroaring Technologies, Inc. Model BIC-75150A S/N A01C3337 (5/01).
 This is wired to isolate the starting battery and the boat runs everything on the house battery.
 The starting battery is only used for starting the engine.
-Replaced the first unit that failed (internal MOSFET blown).
+Replaced the first unit that failed in 2013 (internal MOSFET blown).

 Battery Switch